So you want to know how to stop feeling overwhelmed and start dealing with that anxiety…

 The good news is, you can change the way you think about yourself.
-If you’re a chronic “non-finisher,” I can show you how to change that.
+If you’re a chronic “non-finisher,” I can show you how to change that and deal with your anxiety.
 Just imagine how it would feel to stop calling yourself “lazy” or “unmotivated” and to know that when you say you’re going to do something, you’ll actually do it.

 Today is Day 3 of Therapy Week with your Unemotional, Gruff, Yet Secretly Caring Surrogate Asian Father, Ramit.